Chungmire/CS2-Crosshair-Overlay/README.md

 2. The RGB color displayed is technically accurate, however it does not match with what the game displays.
 The values "Red" "Green" "Blue" seem to have different weights in-game resulting in colors you wouldn't expect (ex. blue when it should be green)
 3. Only static crosshairs are supported.
 4. Only common and reasonable length, gap, etc. values are supported.
 You shouldn't be running into issues with this.
+5. Fullscreen is not supported and likely cannot be supported given the invasive route needed to accomplish that.